 Check out the condensed, Cliff-Notes version of the manual in our new Pocket Guide.

-2020 Registration Closed - Due to COVID-19, the 2020 NRCS, Working Lands for Wildlife Low-Tech PBR Field Workshop Series was switched to a virtual webinar format.
+Due to the pandemic, the 2020 NRCS, Working Lands for Wildlife Low-Tech PBR Field Workshop Series was switched to a virtual webinar format.
 The 2020 in-person trainings would have reached 100 invited participants in two events.
 The equivalent publicly offered workshops are normally $900 to $1100 per person.
 Thanks to the NRCS Working Lands for Wildlife partnership, this virtual workshop was made available for anyone interested on August 11-14, 2020.
 We had to close registration at 1000, and 767 participants ended up participating in the live modules.